Private Equity Buy-and-Build: One HubSpot Across the Portfolio | SalesPlaybook

 The selection criteria

-Owners who move fast optimise for the same five things — because open-ended consulting scopes and systems-integrator timelines are exactly what a hold period cannot absorb.
+Owners who move fast optimise for the same 5 things — because open-ended consulting scopes and systems-integrator timelines are exactly what a hold period cannot absorb.

 • Fixed scope, fixed price, per company